cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 .. note::

-    You need to include the FlashComponent in any controller where you will use it.
-If necessary, include it in your AppController.
+    You need to include the :doc:`/components/flash` component in any controller where you will use it.
+If necessary, include it in your ``AppController``.

 Here's what the ``add()`` action does: if the HTTP method of the request was POST, try to save the data using the Articles model.
 If for some